-Independent Trustees \
+Independent Trustees

-Name, Address, Year of Birth Position(s) Held with Registrant Term and Length Served Principal Occupation(s) During Past 5 Years Number of Portfolios Overseen In The Fund Complex Other Directorships Held During Past 5 Years Mark Garbin Year of Birth: 1951 Trustee Indefinite, Since 2012 Managing Principal, Coherent Capital Management LLC (since 2008) 1 Northern Lights Fund Trust (since 2013); Northern Lights Variable Trust (since 2013); Forethought Variable Insurance Trust (since 2013); OHA Mortgage Strategies Fund (offshore), Ltd. (2014 - 2017); iCapital KKR Private Markets Fund (since 2014); and Carlyle Tactical Private Credit Fund (since March 2018) Mark D. Gersten Year of Birth: 1950 Chairman, Trustee Indefinite, Since 2012 Independent Consultant (since 2012); Senior Vice President - Global Fund Administration Mutual Funds & Alternative Funds, AllianceBernstein LP (1985 - 2011) 1 Northern Lights Fund Trust (since 2013); Northern Lights Variable Trust (since 2013); iCapital KKR Private Markets Fund (since 2014); previously, Ramius Archview Credit and Distressed Fund (2015-2017); and Schroder Global

-Name, Address, Year of Birth Position(s) Held with Registrant Term and Length Served Principal Occupation(s) During Past 5 Years Number of Portfolios Overseen In The Fund Complex Other Directorships Held During Past 5 Years Series Trust (2012 to 2017) Neil M. Kaufman Year of Birth: 1960 Trustee, Audit Committee Chairman Indefinite, Since 2012 Managing Member, Kaufman McGowan PLLC (legal services)(Since 2016); Partner, Abrams Fensterman, Fensterman, Eisman, Formato, Ferrara & Wolf, LLP (legal services)(2010-2016) 1 iCapital KKR Private Markets Fund (since 2014) Anita K. Krug Year of Birth: 1969 Trustee Indefinite, Since 2012 Dean (since 2019) Chicago Kent Law School; Interim Vice Chancellor for Academic Affairs (2018-2019) University of Washington Bothell; Interim Dean (2017- 2018), Professor (2016-2019), Associate Professor (2014-2016); and Assistant Professor (2010-2014), University of Washington School of Law 1 iCapital KKR Private Markets Fund (since 2014); Centerstone Investors Trust (since 2016)
+Name, Address, Year of Birth Position(s) Held with Registrant Term and Length Served Principal Occupation(s) During Past 5 Years Number of Portfolios Overseen In The Fund Complex Other Directorships Held During Past 5 Years Mark D. Gersten Year of Birth: 1950 Chairman, Trustee Indefinite, Since 2012 Independent Consultant (since 2012); Senior Vice President - Global Fund Administration Mutual Funds & Alternative Funds, AllianceBernstein LP (1985 - 2011) 1 Northern Lights Fund Trust (since 2013); Northern Lights Variable Trust (since 2013); iCapital KKR Private Markets Fund (since 2014); previously, Ramius Archview Credit and Distressed Fund (2015-2017); and Schroder Global Series Trust (2012 to 2017) Neil M. Kaufman Year of Birth: 1960 Trustee, Audit Committee Chairman Indefinite, Since 2012 Managing Member, Kaufman, McGowan PLLC (legal services)(Since 2016); 1 iCapital KKR Private Markets Fund (since 2014) Anita K. Krug Year of Birth: 1969 Trustee Indefinite, Since 2012 Dean and Professor (since 2019) Illinois Institute of Technology; Interim Vice Chancellor for Academic Affairs (2018-2019) University of Washington Bothell; Interim Dean (2017- 2018), Professor (2016-2019), Associate Professor (2014-2016); and Assistant Professor (2010-2014), University of Washington School of Law 1 iCapital KKR Private Markets Fund (since 2014); Centerstone Investors Trust (2016-2021)

-\ Information is as of October 31, 2020.
+Information is as of October 31, 2022.

-\\As of October 31, 2020, the Trust was comprised of 23 active portfolios managed by seven unaffiliated investment advisers and two affiliated investment advisers.
-The term "Fund Complex" applies only to those funds that (i) are advised by a common investment adviser or by an investment adviser that is an affiliated person of the investment adviser of any of the other funds in the Trust or (ii) hold themselves out to investors as related companies for purposes of investment and investor services.
-The Fund does not share the same investment adviser with any other series of the Trust or hold itself out as related to any other series of the Trust for investment purposes.
+As of October 31, 2022, the Trust was comprised of 25 active portfolios managed by seven unaffiliated investment advisers and two affiliated investment advisers.
+The term "Fund Complex" applies only to those series of the Trust that (i) are advised by a common investment adviser or by an investment adviser that is an affiliated person of the investment adviser of any of the other series of the Trust or (ii) hold themselves out to investors as related companies for purposes of investment adviser with any other series of the Trust or hold itself out as related to any other series of the Trust for investment purposes.